tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `mergenormalmaps H N`

-Normalmaps authored for Quake 4 often come as a base normal map, with seperate height offset file *_h.tga.
+Normalmaps authored for Quake 4 often come as a base normal map, with seperate height offset file \*\_h.tga.
 This is NOT a height file as used for parallax, instead its detail to be blended onto the normals.
-This command takes normalmap N and a _h file H (both MUST be 24bit .tga), and outputs a combined normalmap N (it *overwrites* N).
+This command takes normalmap N and a "\_h" file H (both MUST be 24bit .tga), and outputs a combined normalmap N (it *overwrites* N).

 ## Lighting
 ### ambient